If you’re learning how to write an insurance blog, you need to read and embrace these 10 tips.

 How you decide to deliver, your insurance blog content should be built around the needs of your target audience.

-Using the earlier example of a final expense client, the demographics might lead you to think that a simple, text-heavy content approach makes sense.
+Using the earlier example of a term life insurance client, the demographics might lead you to think that short videos might do the trick.

-If you’re not comfortable with video, for example, but that’s what your audience likes, then you better study up on video.
+If you’re not comfortable with video, for example, but that’s what your audience likes, then you better study up on video and get with the times.

 Use a conversational tone